 Mirtazapine, on the one hand, inhibits central α2-norepinephrine receptors leading to an indirect amplification of norepinephrine and serotonergic neurotransmission.
 On the other hand, a postsynaptic serotonin-receptor-antagonistic effect trigger increased serotonin release.
 Mirtazapine is typically taken before sleep because of its sedating and hence sleep-rhythm-regulating effect.

 Duloxetine is taking a special position among SNRIs.
 Duloxetine is intended to be used for a particular indication, namely, stress urinary incontinence in depressive women.
 The effect is based on the influence on the Onuf’s nucleus located in the sacral region of the spinal cord which is the origin of the pudendal nerve motor neurons.

 Monoamine oxidase inhibitors (MAOIs)

-Furthermore, ingestion of tyramine has to be restricted to avoid serotonin hyper function syndrome or irritation syndrome, which entails fever, muscle twitching, hypertensive crisis, sweating, nausea, and hallucinations.
-Foods rich in tyramine are among others chocolate, red wine, bananas and ripened cheese, that is why it is also referred to as cheese-effect.
+The ingestion of tyramine has to be restricted to avoid serotonin hyper function syndrome, which entails fever, muscle twitching, hypertensive crisis, sweating, nausea, and hallucinations.
+Foods rich in tyramine are chocolate, red wine, bananas and ripened cheese, that is why it is also referred to as cheese-effect.